mxcl/PromiseKit/README.md

 `DispatchQueue`s are `Dispatcher`-conformant, so existing code should not need to change.
 Please report any issues related to this transition.

+PromiseKit 7 adds support for cancelling promises and promise chains.

 # PromiseKit 6

 [Release notes and migration guide][PMK6].